anbox-cloud/discourse-docs/exp/instances.md

 ![Instance start|584x646](https://assets.ubuntu.com/v1/45389cab-instance_start.png)

 Launching an instance is successful only if all of the above steps succeed.
 If there are issues during the process, the status of the instance changes to `error`.
-You can [view the available logs](https://discourse.ubuntu.com/t/24329) from the container for further troubleshooting.
+You can [view the available logs](https://discourse.ubuntu.com/t/24329) from the instance for further troubleshooting.

 ### Stopping an instance